 “The firm actively encourages Suppliers to embrace diversity in their own business practices by documenting a diversity and inclusion approach that includes ways to identify, measure and improve inclusion and embedding accessibility standards that go beyond minimum compliance.”

 Full JP Morgan Chase & Co.
-Suppliers Standard of Conduct available here.
+Suppliers Standard of Conduct available here (External link).

 - Microsoft Supplier Code of Conduct Accessibility: Creating products, apps, and services that are accessible to people with disabilities is a core tenet of Microsoft culture, to fulfill not only our legal obligations but also our mission of empowering every person on the planet to do more.
 Each Microsoft Supplier must comply with: